 How unsustainable is animal leather, really?

-How sustainable leather is depends on how you look at it.
-As it uses animal skins, typically from cows, leather production is correlated with animal farming.
+It depends on how you look at it.
+As it uses animal skins, leather production is correlated with animal farming.
 Making it also requires environmentally toxic chemicals.

-The livestock sector’s sustainability issues are well known.
-According to the United Nations Food and Agriculture Organisation, the sector is responsible for about 14 percent of all greenhouse emissions from human activity.
+The livestock sector has a number of sustainability issues.
+According to the UN Food and Agriculture Organisation, the sector is responsible for about 14 percent of all greenhouse emissions from human activity.
 Cattle rearing alone represents about 65 percent of those emissions.
 Still, it’s worth noting the main product of cattle rearing is meat, not leather.
-Cow hides account for just 5-10 percent of the market value of a cow and about 7 percent of the animal’s weight.
+Cowhides account for just 5-10 percent of the market value of a cow.

 There’s also no proven correlation between the demand for red meat and leather.
 So, a reduction in the demand for leather may have no effect on the number of animals slaughtered for meat.
-That said, leather tanning is still energy- and resource-intensive and produces a lot of sludge waste during processing.
-This gives leather a higher environmental impact than other minimally processed animal products such as blood, heads and organs (which can be sold as meat products or animal feed).
+That said, leather tanning is still energy and resource-intensive and produces a lot of sludge waste during processing.
+This means leather has a higher environmental impact than other minimally processed animal products such as blood, heads and offal (which can be sold as meat products or animal feed).